 Conclusion

-Investing in rental properties can generate significant cash flow, but getting the rental rates right is critical to minimizing vacancies and increasing the occupancy rates.
+Investing in rental properties can generate significant cash flow, but getting the rental rates right is critical to minimizing vacancies and increasing occupancy rates.
 Accurate market research helps set competitive rental rates.
 Setting value-based pricing for your rental property features ensures pricing is fair and attracts quality tenants.
 Creating an effective rental listing is crucial in attracting outstanding renters.
 Additionally, managing property managers must utilize a well-defined tenant.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.